Individualized Family Support Plan/Individual Education Plan

 Parent Advocacy App

-Be sure to use the interactive check lists to help determine what has been done and what still remains to do.
-Take notes while using the app , access the listed resources, and connect with collaborating organizations to deepen your advocacy efforts.
+Be sure to use the interactive checklists to help determine what has been done and what still remains to be done.
+Take notes while using the app, access the listed resources, and connect with collaborating organizations to deepen your advocacy efforts.

 The Parent Advocacy app is a collaboration between the Laurent Clerc National Deaf Education Center at Gallaudet University, the American Society for Deaf Children, Hands & Voices, and the National Association of the Deaf.